Short on time? Here’s the best no-logs VPN in 2023:

 - Your data usage.
 The provider makes sure users don’t abuse its services.

-I really like that ExpressVPN allows you to choose whether or not to share diagnostics data (such as crash reports) — it provides slightly better privacy, and many VPNs actually don’t offer this option.
+You can also choose whether or not to share diagnostics data (such as crash reports) — I like this because it provides slightly better privacy, and many VPNs actually don’t offer this option.
 But even if you choose to share diagnostics data, it won’t provide any personally identifiable information.

 Another thing I like is how ExpressVPN is headquartered in a privacy-friendly country — the British Virgin Islands.
 The location is outside the jurisdiction of the 5/9/14 Eyes Alliances (a group of countries that share surveillance data), and the country also doesn’t have mandatory data retention laws.

-ExpressVPN also works in restrictive countries, is the best VPN for streaming and torrenting, and provides the fastest VPN speeds in 2023.
-It allows 5 simultaneous connections, has affordable prices that start at $6.67 / month, accepts crypto payments (for added privacy), and comes with a 30-day money-back guarantee.
+ExpressVPN has affordable prices that start at $4.99 / month, accepts crypto payments (for added privacy), and comes with a 30-day money-back guarantee.

 Bottom Line:

-ExpressVPN is the best no-logs VPN in 2023 — it has a strict no-logs policy that has been independently audited multiple times, it’s located in a privacy-friendly country with no data retention laws, and it provides industry-leading security features.
+ExpressVPN is the best no-logs VPN in 2024 — it has a strict no-logs policy that has been independently audited multiple times, it’s located in a privacy-friendly country with no data retention laws, and it uses TrustedServer technology for its servers that prevent it from keeping data long-term — which has also been independently audited numerous times.
 Its plans are all backed by a 30-day money-back guarantee.

 Read the full ExpressVPN review